nus-cs2113-AY2122S2/tp/docs/UserGuide.md

 the [Quick Start Guide](#quick-start-guide).
 If you have not installed it, [click here][1] to install it via the Microsoft Store.

-<span class="box info">🧾 **Why are these symbols appearing?** Without being too technical, these symbols are appearing
+<span class="box info">:receipt: **Why are these symbols appearing?** Without being too technical, these symbols are appearing
 because the terminal you are using is unable to process a particular encoding scheme (i.e. ANSI escape codes).
 These symbols you see are actually colour codes to colour certain texts on the terminal.
 Terminals that can properly read these codes will not show you these symbols and instead show you something like this:<br/><br/>